nbasham/iOSUtil/README.md

 <h2><b>DelimitedFile</b></h2>

-> <b>Example:</b> Creates an array of user defined objects populated with a tab separated file, in this example Band objects are created from file "data.tsv":
+> <b>Example:</b> Creates an array of user defined objects populated with a tab separated file.
+In this example, objects of type Band are created from file "data.tsv":
 >
 >     NSArray* bands = [DelimitedFile load:@"data.tsv" toClass:[Band class] delimeter:kTabDelimeter];
 >